2077v2/Goblet/README.md

 > [UNIVERSAL SETTINGS MOD MENU](https://)  by [YouYouTheBoxx](https://www.nexusmods.com/hogwartslegacy/users/39042785)                                                                                                                                                                   Mod menu that helps you manage any mod settings that is compatible with that menu.

-> [DUEL ANYONE ANYWHERE](https://www.nexusmods.com/hogwartslegacy/mods/1185) by [YouYouTheBoxx](https://www.nexusmods.com/hogwartslegacy/users/39042785)                                                                                                                                                                             Do you want to duel a student out of nowhere ?
-Then this mod is for you.
-Choose a student and duel them.
+> [DUEL ANYONE ANYWHERE](https://www.nexusmods.com/hogwartslegacy/mods/1185) by [YouYouTheBoxx](https://www.nexusmods.com/hogwartslegacy/users/39042785)                                                                                                                                                                             You can now duel a student anywhere anytime.

 > [ANIMATIONS MOD MENU](https://www.nexusmods.com/hogwartslegacy/mods/1149?tab=description) by [YouYouTheBoxx](https://www.nexusmods.com/hogwartslegacy/users/39042785)                                                                                                                                                                                     Do you ever wished to play any animations like sitting while eating an apple ?
 Now you can.
 > Plus you also have a position helper to let you move your character precisely while playing an animation.